 This page summarizes information and documents for projects approved before 2018.
 Please download the forms required for implementing and completing your project.
-You can also find a FAQ page, which should answer the most common questions.
+You can also find FAQs that summarize most frequently asked questions.

 1. Should receipts be submitted together with the expenditures form?